 Niagara Falls is a place I had always wanted to go.
-I love waterfalls and really wanted to see Niagara Falls in person to really get a sense of the magnitude.
+I love waterfalls and wanted to see Niagara Falls in person to get a sense of the magnitude.
 Russell had not been before either so we decided to plan a weekend there.
 I was surprised to learn about all the things to do in Niagara Falls.

-About 160,000 gallons of water flow through both the American and Bridals Falls while the Horseshoe Falls have 600,000 gallons per second.
+About 160,000 gallons of water flow through both the American and Bridals Falls while the Horseshoe Falls has 600,000 gallons per second.
 The Horseshoe Falls is located on the Canadian side and gets its name from its shape.

 The day of our flight the weather was absolutely perfect!
-There were a few clouds but overall the sun was shining and the sky was really clear and blue.
+There were a few clouds but overall the sun was shining and the sky was clear and blue.
 The temperature was in the upper 80s.
-I really couldn’t have asked for a better day for a Niagara Falls Helicopter tour.
+I couldn’t have asked for a better day for a Niagara Falls Helicopter tour.

-Purchasing Tickets for our Niagara Falls Helicopter Ride
+Preparing for Our Niagara Falls Helicopter Ride

 We went inside to get our tickets for the Classic Tour.
 Niagara Helicopters does not take reservations, they operate on a first come, first serve basis.
 They can fly up to four helicopters at a time, so don’t worry the line moves pretty fast.